isomerpages/moe-frontierpri/_our-curriculum/Science.md

 </div>
 <p><strong>Learning Experiences In Frontier Eco-Wonders</strong>
 </p>
-<p>The Frontier Eco-Wonder&nbsp; is a vibrant outdoor learning space filled
+<p>The Frontier Eco-Wonders&nbsp; is a vibrant outdoor learning space filled
 with diverse biodiversity, from colourful flowers to freshly grown vegetables.
 The garden fosters curiosity and facilitates a deeper understanding of scientific concepts as Frontierers explore and learn more about the interconnectedness